 Face The Hard Facts At The Market

-We hope you now become aware that easy choice of broker may put you in risky place to protect your money.
+We hope you now become aware that the easy choice of broker may put you in a risky place to protect your money.

 Market Maker (MM) 3 Hidden Agenda

 With the all above explanations, you now realize 3 Hidden Agendas of Market Maker Broker, in summary;